 |COVID-19: You can study with confidence knowing that all programs are being delivered safely observing safe distancing measures.
 Every course has different safe distancing requirements so enquire for more details about the course you are interested in.|

 ATTENTION: As much as we’d love to offer more, we can only offer one Free TAFE course per person.
 If you’ve already enrolled and commenced, or enrolled but didn’t complete a Free TAFE course at any Victorian TAFE in the past you will NOT be eligible for another and will need to pay tuition and materials fees when you enrol.
 Reach out to us if you think this is you.

-Transition into an apprenticeship in the bricklaying industry with this introduction to building and construction.
+This introductory course will help you move into an apprenticeship in the bricklaying industry.
 You’ll gain vital, industry-specific skills to take on a wide variety of roles.
-A pre-apprenticeship will prepare you for that next step into lifelong learning where you’ll meet industry professionals who will help you on your path!
+You’ll also feel prepared to take the next step in your learning journey, while meeting industry professionals who will help you on your path!

-As a student, you’ll master using bricks and masonry blocks to complete practical tasks.
-Enjoy the journey with skills in communication, teamwork, planning, organising and self-management that will set you up as a confident and independent worker!
+When you do this course, you’ll master using bricks and masonry blocks to complete practical tasks.
+You’ll also learn skills in communication, teamwork, planning, organising and self-management that will set you up as a confident and independent worker.